Pradeesh-Saravanan/Placement-Management-System/README.md

    ```

 3. Set up CSV files:
-   - Ensure `Engineering.csv` and `Empolyer_preprocessed.csv` are placed in the project directory.
+   - Ensure files needed are placed in the project directory.

 ## Usage